 |May Yohe, circa 1905, when her career was waning.|

 The only aspect of Mamzelle Champagne that critics mentioned with any favor was Isabel D’Armond.
-Even the chorus girls had nothing good to say about the show, calling it “the bummest show of all the bum shows that have played here” and declaring “this show’s a lemon.”
+Even the chorus girls appearing in the show had nothing good to say about it, calling it “the bummest show of all the bum shows that have played here” and declaring “this show’s a lemon.”

 Audiences stayed away in droves.
 On November 1 Mamzelle Champagne closed.
 Lionel Lawrence announced that the show would immediately go on the road with Isabel D’Armond taking over May Yohe’s role.
 But nothing of the sort occurred.

 Mamzelle Champagne had effervesced bright and strong for a while.
 But now it was flat, stale.
 Everyone associated with it moved on, many to better things.
 Edgar Allan Woolf became a celebrated writer for the stage, known primarily as a prolific and successful author of vaudeville sketches.
 In 1914 his income was reported as $1000 a week and he had twenty-five hits running in vaudeville.
 Eventually he moved on to writing motion pictures.